-Motorola finally decided to skip the Android 8.0 Oreo update and roll the Android 8.1 Oreo update for Moto G4 and G4 Plus.
-The Moto G4 and Moto G4+ were launched back in May of 2016 with Android Marshmallow out of the box.
-It has received the Android Nougat update last year and now the company has started testing the Android 8.1 Oreo on both devices.
-Today we have just received the first soak test leak build which brings the build number OPJ28.128.
+Motorola finally decided to skip the Android 8.0 Oreo update and roll out the Android 8.1 Oreo update for Moto G4 and G4 Plus.
+The Moto G4 and Moto G4+ were launched in May of 2016 with Android Marshmallow out of the box.
+It received the Android Nougat update last year, and now the company has started testing Android 8.1 Oreo on both devices.
+Today we have just received the first soak test leak build, which brings the build number OPJ28.128.
 Now install Moto G4 and G4 Plus Android 8.1 Oreo Update by following our guide.

 Before following the instruction to update the Motorola Moto G4, let’s brief about what is new in this Android 8.1 Oreo OS: